 - Am I having trouble breathing or swallowing?

 - Is my jaw fractured or broken?

-Once you receive the medical attention you need, be sure to contact our office so we can schedule an appointment to take care of your dental needs.
+Once you receive the medical attention you need, be sure to contact our dental office so we can schedule an appointment to take care of your dental needs.

-It’s a good idea to contact our office directly so we can assess your situation before recommending pain relief methods.
+It’s a good idea to contact our dental office directly so we can assess your situation before recommending pain relief methods.
 Once we determine what’s safe to do, we may suggest one of the following: